saveenchad/html-tutorial/README.md

 `git merge master dev` to merge your commits onto master

 `git push origin master` to push code to remote repo

+`git checkout dev` move back to dev branch to do more work